-I got the sign 50% done last year and realized the day before Halloween that it was just not going to get done in time.
+I got the sign 50% done last year and realized the day before Halloween that it would not get done in time.
 I put it away, intending to finish it this year.
 (Tell me I’m not the only one that has long “to make lists” than “free time” lists!)
-A few weeks ago I got the sign-out and finished it up.
+A few weeks ago, I got the sign-out and finished it up.
 It’s now hanging above our front door (on the inside of the house) in plenty of time for Halloween!

-I did not realize it when I designed it but this project it is almost impossible to get a good photo of the whole sign.
-The sign is 4′ long and I can’t seem to get all of it in the frame of the camera!
-I’ve included several shots and photos in this post so that hopefully you have a good idea of what the finished project looks like.
+I did not realize it when I designed it, but it is almost impossible to get a good photo of the whole sign.
+The sign is 4′ long, and I can’t seem to get all of it in the camera frame!
+I’ve included several shots and photos in this post so that hopefully, you have a good idea of what the finished project looks like.

 The sign is made using a reverse stencil technique with vinyl lettering and craft paint.

 - Wood Board, mine is 4′ long by 6″ wide but you can make the sign ANY size you want.
 You’ll just need to cut your vinyl the correct size with your Cricut.

 - Waxing Brush

 - Piece of Chalk

 - Gracey’s Mansion Font (download for free online, just google it)